sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 Backbone.js knows the root of the <span class="smcp">URL</span> because we set that in the Runs collection (and our model is a member of that collection).
 Backbone.js also knows that the unique identifier for each run is the `activityId` because we set that property in the previous step.
 And, fortunately for us, Backbone.js is smart enough to combine those bits of information and make the request.

 We will have to help Backbone.js in one respect, though.
 The Nike+ requires an authorization token for all requests, and so far we've only added code for that token to the collection.
 We have to add the same code to the model.
 The code below is almost identical to the code from step 1 in this section.
 We first make sure that the `options` object exists, then we extend it by adding the authorization token.
 Finally, we defer to the regular Backbone.js `sync` method.
-As you can see, we're getting the value for the token directly from the collection.
-When a model is part of a collection, Backbone.js sets the `collection` property of the model to reference that collection.
-We use that property to get the collection's settings, specifically the authorization token.
+In Line 7 below, we're getting the value for the token directly from the collection.
+We can use `this.collection` here because Backbone.js sets the `collection` property of the model to reference the collection it belongs to.

 ``` {.javascript .numberLines}
 Running.Models.Run = Backbone.Model.extend({